 Caralogy Methodology

-Motorway and performance values calibrated by the Caralogy physics simulation engine (SCx, Crr, real torque curves).
+Performance (0-100, top speed) simulated by the Caralogy physics engine (SCx, Crr, real torque curves).
+Motorway consumption values estimated from the manufacturer WLTP cycle.

-See full methodology →Manufacturer data · motorway values calibrated by the Caralogy engine
+See full methodology →Manufacturer data · WLTP-estimated consumption · Caralogy-simulated performance

 Among the 9 C-SUV plug-in hybrid, the X1 xDrive25e combines two vehicles in one: an electric sedan for urban use (in the bottom third), a petrol tourer for long distances.
 Caralogy puts the X1 xDrive25e through its paces: motorway simulation, consumption simulation and performance simulation.

-In the city: 54 km pure electric ( (in the bottom third))
+In the city: 54 km pure electric (in the bottom third)

 With a full battery, the X1 xDrive25e drives in pure electric mode for the first 54 km WLTP — placing it 7th of 9 in Electric WLTP range, behind the Toyota RAV4 PHEV (75 km).
 In urban and peri-urban use, the X1 xDrive25e behaves like a pure electric sedan in its segment.